Skip Navigation

 ACCT 321 | 3 Credits

 Course Desc: Prerequisite: ACCT 221.
 A study of basic cost accounting concepts.
 The goal is to apply basic cost accounting concepts, use technology to prepare financial deliverables, evaluate business and financial data, and communicate financial information.
-Topics include the evaluation of business and financial data to make profit-maximizing decisions, ethics, and corporate social responsibility.
-Discussion also covers the role of accountants in decision making; cost behavior; cost planning and control; and costing methods, such as standard costing, budgeting, and inventory valuation.
-Students may receive credit for only one of the following courses: ACCT 321 or BMGT 321.
+Topics include ethics, corporate social responsibility, and the evaluation of business and financial data to make profit-maximizing decisions.
+Discussion also covers the role of accountants in decision-making; cost behavior; cost planning and control; and costing methods, such as standard costing, budgeting, and inventory valuation.
+Focus is on using data analytics and creating and communicating meaningful data visualizations for decision-making.

 Federal Income Tax I